 Enemas can be beneficial in helping to restore normal bowel function in people with chronic diseases, slow digestion, or as a cancer treatment.

 The pump in the enema kit pushes the water solution into the intestines and the colon.

 Then rinse the fecal buildup on all sides.
 They are loosening the fecal matter and releasing it to be later expelled in a few seconds or hours.

 The intestines and colon are clean and can function better.

 Types of enemas

 There are many different types of enemas that a person can use.
-Basically the ingredient is water and then the different compounds and herbs that are used in specific problems.
+The ingredient is water, and then the different compounds and herbs are used in specific problems.

-There are three types of cleansing enemas: the large volume enema, the small volume, and the disposable packaged enema.
+There are three types of cleansing enemas: large volume, small volume, and disposable packaged enema.

-Normal saline is normally used for a cleansing enema because it is an isotonic solution and therefore does not cause an electrolyte imbalance, unlike tap water.
+Normal saline is usually used for a cleansing enema because it is an isotonic solution and therefore does not cause an electrolyte imbalance, unlike tap water.